temporalio/temporal-learning/docs/getting_started/python/hello_world_in_python/index.md

 ## Configure a Client

+A Temporal Client provides a set of APIs to communicate with a Temporal Cluster.

+Clients are used to interact with existing Workflows or to start new ones.

 Clients don’t have explicit close statements.
 The Client pass two arguments in this example, a target host and a namespace.
 Since you're running this locally, use [localhost:7233](http://localhost:7233) and specify the optional default Namespace name, `default`.

 In the `run_worker.py` file, add the following to connect the Client to the server.